highflying/heroku-oauthd/README.md

 ## heroku-oauthd

 **heroku-oauthd** is customized preconfigured [oauthd](https://github.com/oauth-io/oauthd) instance for using at [Heroku](https://heroku.com).
 It took for me almost a day to get it running and I'm glad to share expierence.
+You do not need own oauthd heroku instance and things are much more easier if available [oauth-io plans](https://oauth.io/home/pricing) are suitable for you.

 ### Differences from original oauthd:
 - includes necessary 'postinstall' and 'start' scripts config in package.json: 'postinstall' runs grunt, 'start' starts the app.
 See details [here](https://devcenter.heroku.com/articles/node-with-grunt)